Pet friendly vacation sounds like a great plan

 MONTAGE PALMETTO BLUFF

 Pet Perks: Dog lovers will feel right at home when they’re greeted by labs May, River, and New (named after the rivers that surround Bluffton), and their Southern gentleman brother Cooper.
 They gather in the lobby twice a day to show off their tricks and even go on guided hikes with guests.
 Amenities for pet guests include deluxe beds, treats and bowls, and special in-room menu items like “Best of Show,” which includes ground Angus beef with rice and mixed vegetables.
-The resort offers plenty of green spaces for dogs to run and play, as well as miles of trails to explore.
+The resort offers plenty of green spaces for dogs to run and play, as well as miles of trails to explore for an unforgettable pet friendly vacation.
 Owners and their pets can have dinner together on the patios of the two on-property restaurants, Jessamine and Buffalos.
 Pet fee: Guests are invited to bring one dog free of charge, and the second dog is $100.

 People Perks: From a lavish suite inside the resort’s new inn to a guest house or a private cottage, guests pick their pleasure on how to vacation in the century-old community.
 It’s a place where “porching” is a real thing —where every afternoon guests congregate on wrap around porches to sip lemonade or sweet tea—and where guests zip along gaslit walkways on bikes.
 The resort’s antique yacht is ideal for a leisurely cruise down the May River for dolphin spotting and sipping mimosas.
 End busy days in the rooms’ indulgent soaking tubs sprinkled with soaking salts provided by the resort.